 "One more detail from Dormion: some blocks of this part of the horizontal corridor have a wider gap in between (2-3mm).
 The external part has been filled by mortar, while the internal part by something black and rubbery, maybe coal tar or vegetal resin.
 Also the first part of the floor is atypical: the blocks are narrow and often side by side, showing a poor structural rigidity, almost a propensity to warp (dis.
 G19).
 These details may show the purpose of the architect."

-The Dendera Light in the Hathor temple, is a representation of the fog of microdroplets of liquid water, transforming itself in vapor and by doing so, creating the evaporative cold.
+The Dendera Light in the Hathor temple, is a representation of the fog of microdroplets of liquid water, transforming itself in vapor and by doing so, creating the evaporative cold designed to cool down the Djed pillar (more probably a Solvay-like tower).
 The Light Bulb shape of the Dendera Light is constrained by the shape of the horizontal passage.

-The snake inside the Dendera Light is a representation of water (please read Section 5 on that matter : the waters of the inclined well).
+The snake inside the Dendera Light is a representation of the pressurized water of the inclined well and getting out of the fog nozzle of the pyramid (please read Section 5 on that matter : the waters of the inclined well).
 More on the Dendera Light in Section 2.

 The evaporative cooling passage of the Great Pyramid of Giza and the Queen's chamber were discovered with a very hard encrustation of salt, up to one-half inch (1.3 centimeter) thick.
 That salt is the signature of the evaporative cooling process.